gbenson/i8c/README.rst

 Execution Environment
 ---------------------

-I8X is an execution environment for testing infinity notes.
+I8X is an execution environment for testing Infinity notes.
 When invoked as |i8x --quick| (or |i8x -q|) I8X executes a single note function, taking arguments from the command line and displaying the result on the console::